czrpb/chatter/user-stories.md

   7. The system sends a POST request to the API endpoint "/api/chat" with the user's message and the selected model.
   8. The API generates an AI response based on the user's message and the selected model.
   9. The API returns the AI response to the system.
-  10. The system displays the AI response in the chat history, along with the user's message.
+  10. The system displays the AI response at the top of the chat history, along with the user's message.
   11. The system automatically scrolls the chat history to the bottom to show the latest message.
   12. The user can repeat steps 5-11 to continue the conversation with the AI chatbot.